 Do what you want to do

 The most important decision you can make in all this is to trust your instincts.
-There is no right or wrong way to plan a RTW trip.
+There is no right or wrong way to plan a long-term trip.
 Some may tell you have to do this or you have to go there, but put trust in yourself.
 While others may be more well traveled than you, you know yourself best.
 Do what’s best for you.

 The best thing you can do is devour as much information as you can and then make an informed decision.
-While we can give you the tools to make that informed decision, remember you’re taking a RTW trip because you want something different out of your life.
+While we can give you the tools to make that informed decision, remember you’re taking this trip because you want something different out of your life.
 You want something special that you will remember for the rest of your life, so make your decisions based on what it is that you want out of your trip.

-Read more on round the world travel:
+Read more on long-term, round the world travel:

 - Why It’s Not Selfish for Parents to Travel with Young Children